jgpaiva/unbabel_api/README.md

 If you want to use the api in sandbox mode please email api@unbabel.com with that request.
 We will create a user, top up your account with credits and send you and api token.
 All the api calls should be made using the following url: http://sandbox.unbabel.com .
 Note that tasks performed on sandbox mode will not pass by the crowd of translators.
-To mimic the behaviour of the system, the result of Machine Translation will be made available (either by using the endpoint, or by fetching a translation) 10 minutes after the task submission.
+To mimic the behaviour of the system, the result of Machine Translation will be made available (either by using the endpoint, or by fetching a translation) 1 minute after the task submission.

 SDKs
 ================================